minamalaj/minamalaj/README.md

 ## Currently Learning...

-- 🌱 I’m currently learning Swift.
+- 🌱 I am currently learning Swift.
 -  📝 Taking a deep-dive into the quirks of Javascript.

 ## Projects